jaquilino/jaquilino.github.io/_posts/2022-12-04-human-variation.markdown

 It is currently estimated that all of humanity is descended from a population of 1,000 to 10,000 breeding pairs, a population of about the size of Monaco or San Marino.
+From this small population descends every single human being on planet Earth.
+We are all one people.

 We have come to classify individuals by the color of their skin, referring to these classes as _race_.